 A spine disc protrusion is a common condition affecting millions of people worldwide.
-It is most commonly associated aging or injury.
-Because the shock-absorbing discs located between the vertebrae help with movement, flexibility, and spine protection, disc disintegration can often have painful and debilitating effects on the rest of the body.
-Spine disc protrusion can occur in the cervical (upper back and neck), thoracic (middle back), or lumbar (lower back) regions of our spine.
+It is most commonly associated with aging or injury.
+Because the shock-absorbing discs located between the vertebrae help with movement, flexibility and spine protection, disc disintegration can often have painful and debilitating effects on the rest of the body.
+Spine disc protrusion can occur in the cervical ( neck and upper back), thoracic (middle back) or lumbar (lower back) regions of our spine.

-- Thoracic disc protrusion – pain may feel as if it is surrounding the chest, rib cage, and torso.
+- Thoracic disc protrusion – pain may feel as if it is surrounding the chest, rib cage and torso.

-- Lumbar disc protrusion – pain, tingling, or weakness in the lower back or area of the tailbone.
+- Lumbar disc protrusion – pain, tingling or weakness in the lower back or area of the tailbone.
 Symptoms may travel from the lower back, down through the legs and feet.

 If your physician treats you for a spine disc protrusion but you are still dealing with symptoms after several months, let the experts at Laser Spine Institute talk to you about our minimally invasive, outpatient procedures.
 We use the latest in minimally invasive technology to remove disc material that is impinging on spinal nerves.
 Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan and to learn how thousands of people have rediscovered lives.